solidusio/solidus.io/source/blog/2023-05-24-solidus-quarterly-roundup-q1-2023.html.markdown

 Please join our [Slack community](https://solidusio.slack.com) if you haven’t already and leave there any comments, questions, and feedback.

 We are also happy to chat about your experience with Solidus.
-If you like the idea, you can book a spot at the following link:  https://www.getclockwise.com/c/gabrielsambarino-nebulab-com/quick-meeting.
+If you like the idea, you can book a spot at the following link: [Gabriel's Clockwise](https://www.getclockwise.com/c/gabrielsambarino-nebulab-com/quick-meeting).

 You will hear from us next quarter; take care, and have fun with Solidus!